 3. Complete the application form online.
 Apply online on the GOV.UK website.

-As part of the process you will also need to pay the Immigration Healthcare Surcharge (IHS).
+As part of the process you will also need to pay the Immigration Healthcare Surcharge (IHS) and visa application fee, select the location of your appointment, and print off your document checklist.

 4. Submit your application and supporting documents.
-Follow the instructions when you apply.
-You will either have to post your documents, including your passport, to the UK Consulate or Visa Application Centre, or you will need to take your documents with you to your interview appointment.
-You must submit the all original documents and photocopies.
-Your originals will be returned to you.
+Follow the instructions carefully when you apply.
+You must submit the all original documents.
+Your original documents will be returned to you.

 5. Attend an interview appointment - All students applying for a Tier 4 visa will be required to attend an interview appointment, where you will also give your biometrics (a photograph and your fingerprints).